Duff Cooper: Ambassador to France

 In December 1943 Cooper was appointed British Representative on the Free French French Committee of National Liberation.
 His remit included maintaining a working relationship between Churchill and de Gaulle, two men whom he found equally difficult.
 Paris was liberated in August 1944 and he moved there in September.
-On 18 November 1944 he formally presented his credentials as British Ambassador to France He was to prove a very popular ambassador, with Lady Diana helping to make his term of office a great social success.
+On 18 November 1944 he formally presented his credentials as British Ambassador to France.
+He was to prove a very popular ambassador, with Lady Diana helping to make his term of office a great social success.
 Some contemporary eyebrows were raised at his willingness to entertain people with dubious records during the recent war, or his lack of interest at entertaining trade unionists.
 In the words of the British historian P. M. H. Bell, Cooper was such a "devoted Francophile" that during his time as ambassador to Paris he often tried the patience of the Foreign Office by going well beyond his instructions to maintain good relations with France by trying to create an Anglo-French alliance that would dominate post-war Europe.

-Despite being a Conservative, Cooper was not replaced as Ambassador when Labour won the 1945 election as Ernest Bevin, the new Foreign Secretary, valued an ambassador who was close friends with so many French politicians and even managed to have a friendship of sorts with Charles de Gaulle.
-In January 1947, Cooper, acting without orders, began the process that led to the Treaty of Dunkirk when he suggested to the French Premier Leon Blum that there should an Anglo-French military alliance, an idea Blum took up thinking this was an offer from London.
+Despite being a Conservative, Cooper was not replaced as Ambassador when Labour won the 1945 election as Ernest Bevin, the new Foreign Secretary, valued an ambassador who was close friends with so many French politicians and even managed to have a friendship of sorts with de Gaulle.
+In January 1947, Cooper, acting without orders, began the process that led to the Treaty of Dunkirk when he suggested to the French premier Leon Blum that there should an Anglo-French military alliance, an idea Blum took up thinking this was an offer from London.
 The Treaty, which fulfilled his long-held desire for an Anglo-French alliance, was signed on 4 March 1947.

 Cooper's term as ambassador ended at the end of 1947.
 He bequeathed a large part of his library to the British Embassy in Paris.
 To the dismay of his successor he remained in Paris, living at the Château Saint-Firmin in the Park of Chantilly.